 promoting U.S. Preventive Services Task Force (USPSTF) screening guidelines and quality assurance standards for CRC screening;

 improving health system protocols to emphasize routine CRC screening as the standard of care;

-reducing barriers in patient access to CRC screening, such as copays;
+reducing barriers in patient access to CRC screening;

 establishing standing orders in primary care practices to increase availability of the high sensitivity fecal immunochemical test (FIT); and